maybe-william/AirBnB_clone/README.md

     You can install and personally try our console by cloneing our repo and executing the console from the index directory.
 <h2>Built With:</h2>
     python
-<h2>Struggles<h2>
+<h2>Struggles</h2>
-    console issues: at one point it didnt work from working completely
+    Console Issues: at one point it didnt work from working completely